AdobeDocs/workfront.en/help/quicksilver/manage-work/portfolios/portfolio-optimizer/calculate-risk-to-net-value-in-portfolio.md

 product-area: portfolios
 navigation-topic: portfolio-optimizer
 title: Calculate the Risk to Net Value in a portfolio
-description: In the Portfolio Optimizer, the Risk to Net Value indicator measures the Potential Risk taking into account the Net Value provided by all projects displayed in the Portfolio Optimizer.
+description: In the Portfolio Optimizer, the [!UICONTROL Risk to Net Value] indicator measures the Potential Risk taking into account the Net Value provided by all projects displayed in the Portfolio Optimizer.
 author: Alina
 feature: Work Management, Strategic Planning
 exl-id: 9e86f6eb-dd82-4731-aebb-ce8da1df5614
 ---
 # Calculate the Risk to Net Value in a portfolio

-In the Portfolio Optimizer, the Risk to Net Value indicator measures the Potential Risk taking into account the Net Value provided by all projects displayed in the Portfolio Optimizer.&nbsp;
+In the Portfolio Optimizer, the [!UICONTROL Risk to Net Value] indicator measures the Potential Risk taking into account the Net Value provided by all projects displayed in the Portfolio Optimizer.&nbsp;

 For achieving the most efficiency within the portfolio, you want to see that the Risk indicator is low and the Net Value indicator is high.&nbsp;